-We offer gait therapy on the Lokomat® system at both our Victoria and Vancouver clinics.
+We offer gait therapy on the Lokomat® system at all of our clinics.
 The Lokomat® is a driven gait orthosis that automates or assists walking movements on a treadmill, allowing greater efficiency of treadmill training and reducing physical demand on therapists.
 Locomotion therapy on the treadmill has been shown to improve over-ground walking function caused by neurological diseases and injuries in many cases.

 The Lokomat® system consists of the robotic gait orthosis, the overhead body weight-supporting system, and the treadmill.
 The client is suspended in a harness over the treadmill, and the robotic frame is fitted to the client’s legs.
 The robotic frame then moves the client’s legs (with or without the client’s active participation) in a natural walking pattern.
 The computer-controlled guidance allows individual adjustments of different gait parameters such as stride length and amount of weight-bearing.